mirpedrol/class-modules/README.md

             type: file
             description: The output file in TXT format of this class
             pattern: "*.txt"
+components:
+  modules:
+    - tool/subtool
+    - tool2
 ```

-## The `class_module_index` file

-The file [`class_module_index.yml`](https://github.com/mirpedrol/class-modules/tree/main/class_module_index.yml) lists all classes and all nf-core/modules which belong to each of the classes.

-This file can be edited to add new nf-core/modules to a class.
+The `components` section of the class YAML file can be edited to add new nf-core/modules to a class.
 This information will then be used to update the existing class subworkflow,
 or to generate a new class subworkflow.